wp-plugins/download-manager/readme.txt

 == Changelog ==

+= 2.5.96 =
+* Fixed issues with category short-code
+* Fixed issue with tinymce button for category short-code

 = 2.5.95 =
 * Adjusted sorting option for category short-code
 * You can use now [wpdm_category id=cid order_field="field_name" order="desc/asc"]